-Therefore, the first step is to identify what real-world problems are you solving with your product.
-If your product chooses to solve a problem that doesn’t exist, it is going to be worthless in the market.
+Therefore, the first step is to identify what problems are you solving with your product.
+If you choose to solve a problem that doesn’t exist, your product is going to be worthless in the market.

 There are two ways most founders come up with a product idea.
 The first being when the founder themselves have faced the problem and try to solve it with their product.
 The second way is a thorough study of user experience.

 Focus on the key factors by going through a SWOT analysis (strengths, weaknesses, opportunities, and threats) of your idea.
 This will help you understand where your idea stands as well as the potential risks it might entail.